 Ordinary anxiety: Does everyone have these fears?

-Most people are afraid of death to some degree or another, and it’s normal to have intrusive thoughts regarding death here and there.
-If your thoughts and fears around death are not interfering with your life, undermining your goals, causing extreme distress, or resulting in obsessions and compulsions, then your feelings about death and dying are likely ordinary and not the result of a particular mental health condition.
+Many people are afraid of death to some degree or another, and it’s normal to have intrusive thoughts regarding death here and there.
+If your thoughts and fears around death are not interfering with your life, undermining your goals, causing intense distress, or resulting in obsessions and compulsions, then your feelings about death and dying are likely ordinary and not the result of a particular mental health condition.

 We all die.
 How can I get over my fear?